Cuisinart SS 700 Brewing System Review

 Below these are the round and semicircle buttons that read “Hot Water” “Rinse” and then there’s the self-explanatory Brew button above them which also illuminate.

-An 8oz cup size is the default/factory setting; it maintains a solid color to indicate it is active, but you have the liberty of changing it to a different size via the arrow keys to scroll through them.
-For the next brew, it will “highlight” the cup size you choose instead in black, and remain until you decide to change it again.
+An 8oz cup size is the default/factory setting; it maintains a solid color to indicate it is active, but you can change it to a different size via the arrow keys to scroll through them.
+For the next brew, it will “highlight” the cup size you choose instead of in black and remain until you decide to change it again.

 Want to make a nice iced cup of joe in the summertime?
 No problem, you can, by choosing the 4oz setting and choosing a glass filled with ice (but don’t use actual “glass”)

-There is a power switch near the back which is hard to see at first, but you can also change or program the Auto-Off or On function via the arrow buttons – be sure to set the digital clock first, though as the time to go off cannot be programmed without setting the actual time.
+There is a power switch near the back which is hard to see at first, but you can also change or program the Auto-Off or On function via the arrow buttons – be sure to set the digital clock first, though, as the time to goes off cannot be programmed without setting the actual time.

 Rinse Function

-When you first get a brewer out of the box your first priority is to do a “cleansing brew” – that is what the Rinse function is made to do.
-When doing this periodically for maintenance reasons, you’d want to select the 4 oz option and also make sure the coffee K-cup chamber remains empty.
+When you first get a brewer out of the box, your first priority is to do a “cleansing brew” – that is what the Rinse function is made to do.
+When doing this periodically for maintenance reasons, you’d want to select the 4 oz option and ensure the coffee K-cup chamber remains empty.

 Reservoir

-The SS-700 has an 80-oz reservoir which is considered on the large side (it’s not gawky though) and will last through a good number of brews before refilling again.
-The reservoir is also illuminated, which is a nice feature and helps you gauge the amount needed for future brews as it drops – when the water level gets low it will blink to get your attention.
+The SS-700 has an 80-oz reservoir which is considered on the large side (it’s not gawky, though) and will last through many brews before refilling again.
+The reservoir is also illuminated, which is a nice feature and helps you gauge the amount needed for future brews as it drops – when the water level gets low, it will blink to get your attention.

 Charcoal Filter